 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On February 9th the Church remembers the Hieromartyr Peter Damascene, a man who saw God in everything.
-He took every event as God's gracious gift, including the terrible things that happened to him.
+The Hieromartyr Peter Damascene was a man who saw God in everything.
+He took each event in life as God's gracious gift, including the terrible things that happened to him.